rhel-labs/instruqt/satellite-advanced-topics/02-configure-ansible/assignment.md

 Install the Satellite Ansible collection
 ========================================
 > [!NOTE]
 > To reduce the amount of time waiting for for satellite operations to complete, the Satellite Ansible Collection has been preinstalled.
+Please read over this section and go to the next step.

 > [!WARNING]
 > Proceed to the next step.